-The Ability Enhancement Course (AEC) Field Work-Skill lab (MSW-C-308) in third semester is of 4 credits and Non-CGPA.
-It is compulsory to pass the AEC for the complication/award of M.A.
-Social Work degree.
-Further, the marks of Ability Enhancement Course shall not be counted in overall CGPA of the student and also this course is evaluated internally by the faculty members of the Department, although the paper setting shall be external.
+\ The Ability Enhancement Course (AEC) on Field Work-Skill lab (MSW-C-308) in third semester is mandatory and Non-CGPA Course i.e. it shall have to be passed by all the students for the award of the degree of MA in Social Work but the marks of Ability Enhancement Course shall not be counted in the overall CGPA of the students.
+Further, the Ability Enhancement Course shall be evaluated internally by the faculty of the department although the paper setting shall be external.